navjotsingh151/stock-pattern/README.md

 **BUY**

-Buy `X` shares when the hourly price is at least `(1 - X/100)` times the day's open.
-For example, with a day open of `100` and `X = 2`, any hourly price of `98` or above will trigger a purchase of two shares at that price.
+Buy `X` shares when the hourly price is less than or equal to `(1 - X/100)` times the day's open.
+For example, with a day open of `100` and `X = 2`, any hourly price of `98` or below will trigger a purchase of two shares at that price.
 Only one BUY is allowed per day; after a BUY executes, additional BUYs are suppressed until the next trading day.

 **SELL**